H2CO3/Sparkling/doc/tutorial.md

     var empty = {};
     var primes = { 2, 3, 5 };

 You can create an array contaning different types of values.
-Arrays indexing starts with zero.
+Array indexing starts with zero.

     > print({ 1, 2, 3, "hello" }[3]);